Detail Page

 • Foundations of Computer Science - 275

 This course is an introduction to coding using the computer language Python.
-This experience-based course provides a framework of concepts, techniques and process associated variable, functions, lists, and proper Python formatting.
+This experience-based course provides a framework of concepts, techniques and process associated with variables, functions, lists, and proper Python formatting.
 Students will prepare students for future coding courses.
 No previous coding experience is necessary.
+This course is an elective; it does not replace a core math requirement.
+Recommendation from current math teacher.

 Faculty